 We may not be able to help with your alcohol breath but we can help with your hangover.

-Alcohol is a popular drink of choice whether you’re relaxing, going out, or celebrating with friends and family.
-While we may enjoy the feeling our boozy beverages give us, no one enjoys the sour smell of alcohol breath.
+While we may enjoy the feeling our boozy beverages give us, no one enjoys the smell of alcohol breath.

 Why Does Alcohol Make Your Breath Smell?

-The odor you smell after drinking is not generated within the mouth but is an internal sensation.
-When alcohol is absorbed into the body, it is metabolized differently, unlike other food substances.
+When alcohol is absorbed into the body, it is metabolized differently from other food substances.

-This absorption is done quickly because the body considers alcohol to be a toxin, therefore, it metabolizes the substance.
-Once it is metabolized, since it flows through the blood, the lungs feel the impact which results in a boozy smell.
+This absorption is done quickly because the body considers alcohol to be a toxin.
+Once it is metabolized, the lungs feel the impact which results in a boozy smell.

 After alcohol is processed, it has a sweet and distinct odor.
-Whatever you drink, regardless of the brand or type of alcohol, whether it be a glass of wine, beer, or whiskey, will all have a distinct type of aroma.
+This is true whether you are drinking a glass of wine, beer, or whiskey.

 How To Prevent Alcohol Breath